heleenoomen/42_CPP_Modules/cpp01/ex00/README.md

 it’s better to allocate the zombies on the stack or heap.
 >
 > Zombies must be destroyed when you don’t need them anymore.
-The destructor must print a message with the name of the zombie for debugging purposes.
+The destructor must print a message with the name of the zombie for debugging purposes.</i>